If you will notice from the previous example, when we call parse, the immediate reaction

 This is a very simple and also common operation so it would be convenient if eliding it

-would work but alas, it does not. and_then
+would work but alas, it does not. and_then is not sufficiently flexible that it can handle

-this; try!
+this; try! is though.

-has previously been explained as either unwrap
+try! has previously been explained as either unwrap or return Err(err) which is only

-correct.
-It actually means unwrap
+93% correct.
+It actually means unwrap or return Err(From::from(err)).
+Since From::from

-is a conversion utility between different types, this means if you try!
+is a conversion utility between different types, this means if you try! something where the

 error is convertible to the return type, it will convert automatically.
 This means, if we

-is implemented for our error type,
+rewrite this example with try! when From::from is implemented for our error type,

-will go away:
+the map_err will go away:

 This is actually fairly clean now.
-If you compare it with the original panic
+If you compare it with the original panic, it is very similar

-except that the return types are Result
+to replacing the unwrap calls with try! except that the return types are Result and so

 they must be destructured at the top level.

-However, do not expect error handling of this sort to replace all usage of unwrap
+However, do not expect error handling of this sort to replace all usage of unwrap in

 practice.
 Error handling of this sort tripled our code line count and cannot really be